Signed in as:

 Walter Johnson is the man on the left in this picture; I am on the right.
 Below this you will find a description of how we met and what he did to help me in my life.
-I am a living example of his legacy, and in his memory (The Walter Johnson Legacy) we will build support for other men returning to society after time spent in prison.
-Their needs are outlined in the page titled ADAM PROJECT.
-If this is something that strikes your heart and you want to follow in his footsteps to help these men who are struggling in their transitions back into society, please contact us.
-Thank you.
+I am a living example of his legacy, and in his memory, we are acknowledging him here.

 Walt and I met each other while I was still in prison.